MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 ### Requesting user input

-For information on how you request user input, see [Asking for user input using adaptive dialogs][7].
+For information on how you request usera input, see [Asking for user input using adaptive dialogs][7].

 >[!TIP]
-> Inputs are an important and very useful type of action that is covered in the [Inputs in adaptive dialogs][5] article.
+> _Inputs_ are an important and very useful type of action that is covered in the [Asking for user input using adaptive dialogs][7] article.

 ### Create a condition